junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Time is a funny thing.
 It feels one way when they as angels watch mankind evolve from the top of the clouds and thousands of years pass in a snap, and becomes so utterly a different thing as it flows and moves forward one day after another, then one year after another.

 The old man of the Ludlow family passes away at the fifteenth year after Cas joins the ranch.
 They host a proper funeral in the traditional way.
-By nightfall, the oldest son plays harper and the youngest one sings a beautiful song.
+By nightfall, the oldest son plays the harp and the youngest one sings a beautiful song.
 The second son isn't with them, he's probably in the woods again, looking for bears to fight.

 Cas sits at the corner, away from the bonfire and the family, thinking absent-mindedly that the scene feels too familiar.
 He thinks about Dean, in moments like this.
 He wonders where Dean is and if he's safe.
 He checks the time, then the date, then the year.
 There are still five years to wait, until 1861 comes.

 For the whole year of 1860, Cas is restless.
 He attends to the cows, feeds the chickens and pigs, cleans the stable, brushes the horses, and then, with all the work done, he goes into the woods for a walk.
 That's what he tells the Ludlows.

-He doesn't just take a walk in the woods, he goes far deep east.
+He doesn't just take a walk in the woods, he goes deep east.
 Across the east side of the state line, he goes to South Dakota.
 He goes to the land where the town of Sioux Falls will be, and he goes to the place where Bobby's house and yard will stand.
 The place they leave behind, and the place that hasn't been built.
 The land is undeveloped yet.
-Cas just stay there, standing in the spot his memory tells him should be the right spot, lowering the body, touching the sand and dirt on the ground, wondering if those exact dirt remains the same for the whole one hundred and fifty years into the future.
+Cas just stays there, standing in the spot his memory tells him should be the right spot, lowering the body, touching the sand and dirt on the ground, wondering if those exact dirt remains the same for the whole one hundred and fifty years into the future.
 The solid ground gives him a tiny sense of comfort.
 But the human heart in his body still beats restlessly, he knows the rings in his true form would be spinning with a similar uneasy speed.

 He goes back to the ranch after that.
 The sun of the new day hasn't risen yet.
 He goes back to check the stable and the fences, the family in the house, and the Native American family in the helper's hut.
 The next day is no different.

 And then, finally, the year 1861 comes, and March arrives.
 On the day of March the fourth, 1861, the day he knows Dean and Sam will be in Sunrise, Wyoming, because he would -- had -- dropped them here.
 Cas goes back to the town, waiting, out of their sight -- things that would have happened to the brothers, Cas doesn't know what will happen if the time flow is disturbed twice, so he decides, it should be safer to avoid the whole paradox by showing up only when he is supposed to.

-He goes into the saloon, before the noon of the fourth.
+He goes into the saloon, before noon on the fourth.
 The bartender Jim Elkins regards him as he walks in.
-The young man he once was turned aged and bearded, but the eyes are still sharp.
+The young man he once was has turned aged and bearded, but the eyes are still sharp.
 The place smells like horse dung and hay now.

 "I remember you," he tells Cas.
 "You look exactly the same as twenty years ago."